-Over one hundred dedicated volunteers, including sixty-nine land stewards, commit over 2,604 hours of time annually to support KLT's stewardship, education, administration, and governance.
-KLT has constructed fifty-five miles of trails on KLT land.
-It has hosted thirty-five volunteer interns from twenty-four colleges and universities since 2005, helping to develop the next generation of conservation leaders.
+Over one hundred dedicated volunteers, including sixty-nine land stewards, commit over 2,310 hours of time annually to support KLT's stewardship, education, administration, and governance.
+It has hosted thirty-eight volunteer interns from twenty-five colleges and universities since 2005, helping to develop the next generation of conservation leaders.

-KLT is a founding partner, (along with the Maine Forest Service (MFS), of the Kennebec Woodland Partnership (KWP), a regional conservation initiative with thirteen governmental and non-governmental organizations that promotes private and public woodland conservation and stewardship.
+KLT is a founding partner, (along with the Maine Forest Service (MFS), of the Kennebec Woodland Partnership (KWP), a regional conservation initiative with governmental and non-governmental organizations that promotes private and public woodland conservation and stewardship.